Soumadeep03/Synthetic_Images_GAN/README.md

-# Generating Synthetic Images Using PyTorch and Generative Adversarial Networks(GAN)
+# Generating Synthetic Images Using PyTorch and Deep Convolution Generative Adversarial Networks(DCGAN)

 ## Overview
 PyTorch is a machine learning framework that accelerates the path from research prototyping to production deployment.